lurbano/piSensors/README.md

 # piTornado-basic
-Template for using tornado server on raspberry pi
+Sous vide cooker for Raspberry Pi.

+Why?
+Because my kid wants the roast beef I used to make with the original version of this setup.
-* Lensyl Urbano
+* Author: Lensyl Urbano
 * https://montessorimuddle.org